Kevin O’Leary Warns of Rate Hike ‘Crisis’ — Who’s Suffering Most?

 Go into “turtle mode.”

-The only way a small business can truly protect itself from these rate hikes is to go into “turtle mode,” said Dvorkin.
+The only way a small business can truly protect itself from these rate hikes is to go into “turtle mode,” said Howard Dvorkin, CPA and chairman of Debt.com.

 “Shelve plans to expand your business unless you’re damned sure you can outrun these rate hikes.
 Focus on efficiency instead of growth.
 Lock down your current client base so your numbers become predictable enough to weather the storm — and hope like hell the storm passes quickly.”